 If you and the firm cannot reach an agreement about resolving a dispute, either party can decide to refer the matter to the independent adjudicators for adjudication.
 Access to an independent adjudicator is free.
 There is no charge to either party and the CDRS can be a much simpler and quicker process than taking the dispute to court.

-The QFC Regulatory Authority has appointed Dr Mohammed Abdel-Aziz Al-Kulaifi and Professor Robin Callender Smith as the independent adjudicators of the CDRS.
-Dean of the College of Law, Qatar University and Associate Professor of Commercial Law, Dr Al-Kulaifi specialises in commercial law and alternative dispute resolution.
+The QFC Regulatory Authority has appointed Professor Robin Callender Smith as the independent adjudicator of the CDRS.
 Professor Callender Smith is a UK-qualified judge with extensive experience of consumer protection issues.

-Details of the independent adjudicators can be found here.
+Details of the independent adjudicator can be found here.

 What does the independent adjudicator do?

 The role of the independent adjudicator is to review complaints referred to him under the CDRS and to determine the outcome.